What Parts Are in a Computer?

 PC Parts and What They Do

 There are several basic components to computers: a central processing unit (CPU), a motherboard, a graphic processing unit (graphics card or video card) or GPU, a storage drive (solid state or hard drive) and RAM chips.
 These components can vary in appearance and power, depending on the brand.
-However, they are all common in modern-day computers.
+However, they are all common in new computers on the market.

 What is a Motherboard?